Clastify logo

 What counts as a fossil fuel?

 A non-renewable resource is a resource used faster than natural processes can replace it on a human timescale.
 Coal, crude oil and natural gas are finite.
-Once we extract and burn them, carbon that was stored underground moves into the active carbon cycle, mainly as carbon dioxide.
+After they are extracted and burned, carbon that was stored underground moves into the active carbon cycle, mainly as carbon dioxide.

 FuelMain featuresAdvantagesDisadvantages

-Natural gasMostly methaneHigh specific energy; generally cleaner-burning than coalStill releases CO₂; methane leaks are climate-relevant; storage and pipelines required
+Natural gasMostly methaneHigh specific energy; generally cleaner-burning than coalStill releases CO2CO_2; methane leaks are climate-relevant; storage and pipelines required

 Comparing carbon dioxide released by different fuels